jlevy/lft/lft.md

 </div>

-You need to do it quickly but at the same time without getting bogged down by details that aren't really relevant to the problem.
+You need to do it quickly but at the same time without getting bogged down by details that aren’t really relevant to the problem.

-As one of the best engineers I know describes it, "good engineering is moving fast but not painting yourself into a corner."
+As one of the best engineers I know describes it, “good engineering is moving fast but not painting yourself into a corner.”

 ### Product vs. Infrastructure Engineering

 Often, using a single word for distinct but related things can lead to a lot of confusion.

-While we're talking about this, it's worth distinguishing between two kinds of engineering.
+While we’re talking about this, it’s worth distinguishing between two kinds of engineering.

 In comedy, there are "comedians' comedians"—the comedians other comedians most respect.
 But these are often *not* the people the general public finds most funny.

 There is something similar with engineering.
-For lack of better terminology, I'll call them *product engineering* and *infrastructure engineering*.
+For lack of better terminology, I’ll call them *product engineering* and *infrastructure engineering*.

 <div class="boxed-text">